Catarina Macario: Lyon (2021–2023)

 On January 12, 2021, Lyon announced they signed Macario for 2.5 years.
 She made her debut for Lyon in the Division 1 Féminine on February 6, 2021, coming on as a substitute in the 37th minute for Amandine Henry in a 2–1 win against Montpellier.
 On May 21, 2022, Macario scored in the UEFA Women's Champions League final to help secure a 3–1 victory against FC Barcelona.
 Macario along with Lyon teammate Lindsey Horan became the fourth and fifth Americans to win the UEFA Women's Champion League.

-Chelsea (2023–present)
+Chelsea (2023–2026)

 On June 9, 2023, Chelsea announced they had signed Macario on a free transfer from Lyon on a three-year deal.
 Macario scored her first goal 6 minutes into her debut for Chelsea on March 3, 2024, during a WSL game against Leicester City after returning from an ACL injury she got in June 2022.
 In her second game for Chelsea, she scored for a 1–0 victory over Everton in the FA Cup three minutes after being subbed in.

+San Diego Wave (2026–)

+In March 2026, Macario signed with NWSL club San Diego Wave FC for a transfer fee of approximately $300,000 paid to Chelsea F.C., and signing a five-year contract through 2030 with her hometown team that will pay her approximately $1.6 million a season.